-Aviation & flight tracking glossary
+Aviation glossary & flight tracking terminology

 We've put together a glossary of terms which you may encounter either on our site or in aviation in general that we hope enriches your flight tracking experience.
 The Aviation industry uses many complex acronyms, jargon and terminology which this glossary will help you unravel.
 The vocabulary we look at centers around flight tracking, characteristics of flight, flight tracking technology/communication and general aviation terminology.